maximmasiutin/TinyWeb/readme.md

 Here, `c:\www\bin\tiny.exe` is the path to TinyWeb executable, `c:\www\root` is the path to www home (root) directory, and `c:\www\log` is the directory for log files that TinyWeb keeps.

 TinyWeb is not a windowed application, so there is no window with TinyWeb.
 It is also not a console application, so there is no console window for TinyWeb.
 Moreover, it is not a Windows Service.
 Once started, the `tiny.exe` process will appear in Task List.
-There is no way to stop Tiny Web except via the „End Task” operation.
+There is no way to stop Tiny Web except via the "End Task" operation.

 ## Command-line Options
-1. First parameter (mandatory) is a path www home (root) directory.
+1. First parameter (mandatory) is a path to the www home (root) directory.
 2. Second parameter (optional) is a port number.
 By default, it is 80 for HTTP and 443 for HTTPS(SSL/TLS).
 3. Third parameter (optional) is a dotted-decimal IP address to bind the server.
 By default, TinyWeb binds to all available local addresses.